cgriceld/42-read-line/README.md

 # get_next_line

+`get_next_line` allows to read one text line at a time from a file.
+It also supports reading from \
+several fd without loosing a thread in each of the files.
+Return:
+- 1 (found new line and there is still something to read further)
+- 0 (EOF)
+- -1 (any error)

 `run.sh` is a plain script that contains compilation line where you can change buffer size\
 and as well run valgrind to test on leaks.